 She lives in Sandy with her husband and young son and has two chickens; a rescue cat Pumpkin and two Jack Russell x Paterdale terriers, Maisie and Isla, who she enjoys walking.

 She has recently started her City & Guilds Level 2 certificate in Assisting Veterinary Surgeons in the use of Anaesthetics and Sedation.

 Danielle Elliman, a nursing auxiliary, started working for us in 2016.
 She has just started her Veterinary Nurse training.

-She has already developed an interest in de-sensitising dogs that are anxious about coming into the practice and looks forward to starting her nurse training.
+She has already developed an interest in de-sensitising dogs that are anxious about coming into the practice.

 She enjoys horse riding, farming and country life and has a Cob called Kye and an Arab X Cob called Riley.
 She also has two Labradors, Savannah and Brewser.